Student Admission & Application

 Additionally, executives from leading corporations visit the classroom to share their career experiences and provide advice to the students.

-Field immersion projects give the students the opportunity to work like a high performance business team and to translate their research and findings into ideas and recommendations to the client.
+Field immersion projects give the students the opportunity to work like a high-performance business team and to translate their research and findings into ideas and recommendations to the client.
 Projects typically last one semester and conclude with a formal presentation by the student team to their assigned client.

 Students may elect to continue working on their assigned field project from the fall if a project client needs assistance in the execution of project recommendations.
-Otherwise, students will continue to polish their skills through a variety of work that may include further field project work, participating as a member on a project or case study, participating as a member on a project or case study co-sponsored with the MBA program or another internal Tippie Business College partner.
+Otherwise, students will continue to polish their skills through a variety of work that may include further field project work, participating as a member on a project or case study, participating as a member on a project or case study cosponsored with the MBA program or another internal Tippie College of Business partner.
 During the final semester, students are also seeking internships and employment opportunities through sponsoring business partners.